tubbo/cipherutils/docs/unrot.1.md

+---
+path: unrot
+---

-byteme(1) - decode binary and hexadecimal
+unrot(1) - decode rotational ciphers
 ======================================

 ## SYNOPSIS

-`byteme` FILE
+`unrot` FILE

 or

-STDIN | `byteme`
+STDIN | `unrot`

 ## DESCRIPTION

-byteme decodes binary and hexadecimal ciphers.
-Pass either a binary or hex cipher and it will output whichever one is solved.
+unrot decodes rotational "Caesar" ciphers, which are achieved by rotating letters of the alphabet `N` times (giving them names like ROT14 and ROT10 ciphers).

 Part of the cipherutils: <https://tubbo.github.io/cipherutils>